Philadelphia Flyers Odds

 NHL live betting lines are mostly the same ones you see pregame, but they may also include period-based bets and a larger number of in-game NHL props.

-Rivers offers new players a 100% first deposit match bonus up to $250 when they sign up for an account using the bonus code PLAY250 and make a deposit.
-Plus, there’s only a one-time playthrough requirement, making this bonus and the BetRivers PA app a great way to get started betting on the Flyers this season.
+BetRivers offers new players a second-chance bet up to $500 when they sign up for an account using the bonus code PLAYRIV and make a deposit.
+This bonus and the BetRivers PA app are a great way to get started betting on the Flyers this season.